 The two main types of coffee plants are the species arabica and robusta.
-While there are over a hundred species of the coffea plant, these two represent the bulk of the world’s coffee market.
+While over a hundred species of the Coffea plant, these two represent the bulk of the world’s coffee market.

 As a general rule, you want arabica.
-Arabica is considered the better tasting coffee plant and accounts for the bulk of the specialty coffee industry.
-Arabica usually contains 60% or more coffee oils and double the amount of sugar compared to robusta, both contributing to a better brew.
+Arabica is considered the better-tasting coffee plant and accounts for the bulk of the specialty coffee industry.
+Arabica usually contains 60% or more coffee oils and double the amount of sugar compared to robusta, contributing to a better brew.

-When it comes to quality of coffee, how it’s grown and processed play a paramount role in the final product.
+When it comes to the quality of coffee, how it is grown and processed play a paramount role in the final product.
 Because arabica is a more fickle plant and requires more growing attention than robusta—e.g., arabica does not tolerate frost, low altitude climates and is susceptible to pests—most arabicas are grown with care, resulting in an overall better product.

 Because robusta is cheaper to grow, it became the bean of choice for the mass-produced, “technified” coffee you find on supermarket shelves.
-On the flip side, higher quality coffees known as “specialty coffee,” often organic and single-origin and sold as whole beans, are almost always 100% arabica beans.
+Conversely, higher quality coffees known as “specialty coffee,” often organic and single-origin and sold as whole beans, are almost always 100% arabica beans.

 A Few Differences Between Arabica And Robusta:

 Of course, not all robusta is “bad” coffee.
 Some robusta beans are prized for espresso due to the thick crema they produce, which is why you find robusta often in espresso blends.
 Our advice is to stick with 100% arabica unless you know what you are looking for in a robusta.

 Coffea Arabica is the the species of coffea plant responsible for about 70% of the world’s coffee production.
 Arabica is more a shrub than a tree, and while it can grow taller than 10 feet, it is usually trimmed down to allow pickers better access to cherries.